pimatic/pimatic-sispmctl/README.md

 in the `plugins` section.
 For all configuration options see [sispmctl-config-shema](sispmctl-config-shema.html)

-Actuators can be added bei adding them to the `devices` section in the config file.
+Actuators can be defined by adding them to the `devices` section in the config file.
 Set the `class` attribute to `SispmctlSwitch`.
 For example:

     {